Carson Kelly: Texas Rangers

+Chicago Cubs

+On December 13, 2024, Kelly signed a two-year, $10 million contract with the Chicago Cubs.
+The deal included a mutual option for 2027 worth $7.5 million and a $1.5 million buyout should the option be declined.
+On March 31, 2025, Kelly hit for the cycle in just his third game with the team, in an 18–3 victory against the Athletics, becoming the first Cub to achieve the feat since Mark Grace in 1993, and the first player in MLB history to hit for the cycle in the month of March.

 Personal life

 Kelly and his wife, Eloise, married in 2020.
 A golfer, Kelly participated in the 2020 Waste Management Pro Am.
 His younger brother, Parker, played college baseball for the University of Oregon and was drafted by the Cardinals in the 20th round of the 2018 MLB draft.
 Parker played for two seasons in the minor leagues for the Cardinals before moving on to independent league baseball.